kwoktung/markdown-resume-generator/README.md

-# Markdown Resume
+# Markdown Pro

-A modern web application for creating and managing professional resumes using Markdown.
+A modern web application for creating and managing documents using Markdown.
 Built with Next.js, this project provides an intuitive markdown editor with live preview and PDF export capabilities.

 ## Features

-- **Markdown Editor**: Write your resume in Markdown with real-time preview
+- **Markdown Editor**: Write your documents in Markdown with real-time preview
-- **🤖 AI Resume Assistant**: Get intelligent help with writing and improving your resume (for logged-in users)
+- **🤖 AI Writing Assistant**: Get intelligent help with writing and improving your content (for logged-in users)
-  - Context-aware suggestions based on your resume content
+  - Context-aware suggestions based on your document content
-  - Quick actions for common tasks (improve summary, enhance experience, add metrics)
+  - Quick actions for common tasks
-  - Direct text insertion into your resume
+  - Direct text insertion into your document
   - Powered by Cloudflare AI Workers
 - **Authentication**: Secure user authentication with NextAuth.js
-- **Document Management**: Create, edit, and manage multiple resume documents
+- **Document Management**: Create, edit, and manage multiple documents
-- **PDF Export**: Convert your markdown resume to PDF format
+- **PDF Export**: Convert your markdown documents to PDF format
 - **Modern UI**: Clean and responsive interface built with React and Tailwind CSS
 - **Theme Support**: Light and dark mode theme toggle
 - **Database Integration**: Persistent storage with Drizzle ORM